thetaxas2468/Pokemon-Cards-Management/README.md

 Pokemon Project created by Karam

-First project that has been created by karam aka TAXAS
+First project that has been created by karam

 first you need nodemodules in server
 1-cd server